 To become a doctoral student at KI, you start by applying for one or more of the announced doctoral projects.

-If you have your own funding in form of an external scholarship you can still apply for any of the announced projects but you can also try to establish a contact with a research group on your own.
-If the scholarship have been earned in competition with others the project might not have to be announced like the other projects.
-Please be aware of that the research group still might have to pay for you if the scholarship is not high enough.
+If you have your own funding in form of an external scholarship you can still apply for any of the announced projects but you can also try to establish contact with a research group on your own.
+If the scholarship has been earned in competition with others the project might not have to be announced like the other projects.
+Please be aware that the research group still might have to pay for you if the scholarship is not high enough.

 KI wants to recruit only the best candidates.
-Even if you have managed to establish a contact with a research group it is in the end the supervisor and the head of the department that decides if you are a person with the right qualities for pursuing a doctoral degree and if you have the ability to perform research and write a high quality thesis.
+Even if you have managed to establish contact with a research group it is in the end the supervisor and the head of the department that decide if you are a person with the right qualities for pursuing a doctoral degree and if you have the ability to perform research and write a high quality thesis.